 Dear Ms. Mason,

 Thank you for your hospitality during my interview last month.
-You and your team were immensely helpful in answering all of my questions and providing a tour of your campus.
+You and your team were immensely helpful in answering all of my questions and providing a tour of your offices.

 I was fortunate to receive two job offers during my search.
-Due to some unforeseen health issues with a member of my family, I have chosen to accept a position closer to home.
+Due to some unforeseen family issues, I have chosen to accept a position closer to home.
 Thus, I am unable to accept the corporate communication specialist position at this time.